 There is important information in this booklet to help you decide on your option preferences.
 Please discuss this with your parents and seek their advice.
 Additional guidance will be made available online via Curriculum Resources and through your tutors.
-You can also contact relevant subject leaders via email, or if you wish, ask to speak to them at the end of a Teams lesson.
-The school will arrange for you and your parents to have a personalised online meeting to discuss your options with a senior member of staff in March and if you need it we can arrange an appointment with our independent careers adviser, Ms Sue Willmott.
+You can also contact relevant subject leaders via email, or attend the Options Evening on 21st February.
+If you need it we can also arrange an appointment with our independent careers adviser, Ms Sue Willmott.

-Your online option forms will need to be submitted by the 24th March 2023 in order that we can start to build the timetable.
+Your online option forms will need to be submitted by the 22nd March 2024 in order that we can start to build the timetable.